zng-ui/zng/TODO/Image.md

 ## Large Image

 * Need to generate mipmaps, and virtual tiles for zoomed in.
     How to provide access to these?
+Can use channel index?
 * Allow keeping image only at a size, to save memory for images that don't resize.
 * Image widget need to allow defining min/max scale and offset.
     Different widget?